m21power/kit/README.md

 # kit

-**kit** is a minimal Git implementation built from scratch in Go.
-It aims to help you understand the internals of Git by providing a simple, readable codebase and command-line interface.
+**kit** is a modern, minimal Git implementation built from scratch in Go.
+It provides a clean CLI and REST API for version control, making it a great learning resource and a foundation for custom workflows.

+---

 ## Features

-- Initialize a new kit repository
+- Initialize a new repository
-- Add files to the index
+- Add files and folders to the index
+- Commit changes with messages
+- View commit logs
+- Check repository status
+- Restore files to previous states
-- Create and write objects
+- Create and checkout branches
-- Compute file hashes
-- Basic index management
+- Web API for all major operations

+---

 ## Getting Started